lanimall/webMethods-devops-provisioning/README.md

 ## Building Product-specific Docker Images  <a name="building_product_docker"></a>

-It ius also possible to build product-specific Docker Images by navigating into one of the templates folders.
+It is also possible to build product-specific Docker Images by navigating into one of the templates folders.

 ### Building Terracotta docker Image